 Today on Yahoo!
 Answers, somebody asked a pretty common question, which was:

 Q: I'd like to set up a home recording studio so I can record guitar parts and maybe vocal parts, and I want them to have really good sound quality.
 What would I need to do this?

-Anyway, that’s your software.
-As for the mic, don’t start out with a big expensive mic.
-I say try out a USB mic (like the Samson Q1U) for about $49.
-That way you won’t need a separate interface box to plug a normal mic into.
-If you’re not happy with that, then I recommend a small-diaphragm condenser mic (I use a Shure SM-81) along with an audio interface like the Avid Fast Track.
-My personal interface is a Focusrite Scarlett 2i2, and has been for the last few years.
+Anyway, that's your software.
+As for the mic, don't start out with a big expensive mic.
+I say try out a USB mic (like the Samson Q2U) for about $59.
+That way you won't need a separate interface box to plug a normal mic into.
+If you're not happy with that, then I recommend a small-diaphragm condenser mic (I use a Shure SM-81) along with an audio interface like the Focusrite Scarlet 2i2.
+I've been using one of those for the last few years.
 I love it.

 It might help to take a look at our 5-part post series called "How to Build A Home Recording Studio" here.

 [update 2020] Since writing that, I have some more resources that I would have included for this answer.
 Those include two home recording started kits/bundles that B&H Photo-Video-Audio put together according to our specs.
 You can read the details about those two bundles here:

 I also created a mini-course called "How to Create a Home Recording Studio."
 This will tell you all about the gear you might need for 4 different budget levels.